 Various hydrodynamic models have been introduced in order to simulate cerebral haemodynamics.
 The identification of hydrodynamic models requires an array of signals as input, with the most common of them being arterial blood pressure, intracranial pressure, and cerebral blood flow velocity.
-Based on these signals, physiological parameters like cerebrovascular resistance and compliances of the cerebrovascular bed and cerebrospinal fluid space can be calculated.
+Based on these signals, physiological parameters like cerebrovascular resistance and compliances of the cerebrovascular bed and cerebrospinal fluid space can be explored and experimented with.
 In addition, other secondary model-based indices describing cerebrovascular dynamics have been introduced, like the cerebral arterial time constant or critical closing pressure.
 All of these parameters can be calculated using ICM+.

-Cerebrosvascular resistance (CVR)
+Cerebrovascular resistance (CVR)

 Resistance of the cerebrovascular bed, termed CVR, is the resistance of small cerebral arteries and arterioles.
 Even though CVR cannot be measured directly, it can be estimated using TCD mean blood flow velocity and mean cerebral perfusion pressure (CPP, calculated as ABP–ICP).
 In cases where ICP does not change significantly during the measurement time and remains at a physiological level (i.e., much smaller than ABP), CPP can be substituted by ABP.